-Fischetti was the recipient of the National Headliners Club medal in 1951, two awards from Sigma Delta Chi Society of

-Professional Journalists in 1956 and 1958, and four consecutive awards from the National Cartoonists Society from 1962 through 1965.
+Fischetti was the recipient of the National Headliners Club medal in 1951, two awards from Sigma Delta Chi Society of Professional Journalists in 1956 and 1958, and four consecutive awards from the National Cartoonists Society from 1962 through 1965.
 He received the Pulitzer Prize in 1969 for the body of cartoons he drew in 1968.
 By the time he died in 1980, his cartoons had appeared in publications such as the Chicago Sun, Chicago Daily News, Chicago Sun-Times, The New York Times, The New York Herald Tribune, and Stars & Stripes.
 He also illustrated several books, a number of them for children, and his non-editorial work appeared in The Saturday Evening Post, Collier's magazine, Woman's Home Companion, Cosmopolitan, and Punch magazine.

 OBSERVE

-Quickly scan the piece.
+1. Quickly scan the piece.
 What do you notice first?

 2. What do you find interesting?

 3. What do you notice that you cannot explain?

 4. Describe its physical qualities

 READ

-Form an overall impression of the piece and then look at individual parts.
-Mentally divide it into quadrants and study each

-section to see what further details become visible.
+Form an overall impression of the pieces and then look at individual parts.
+Mentally divide it into quadrants and study each section to see what further details become visible.
 Describe your notes:

 SUMMARIZE

 Who?
 What?
 Where?
 When?
 Why?
 How?

-Describe your observations and your close viewing of the image in your own words:
+Describe your observations and your close viewing of the images in your own words:

 INTERPRET

-1. What is the title of the piece?
+1. List the titles of the pieces?

 2. Who is the artist?

 3. Did the artist work with any collaboration?
 If so, with whom and why?
-4. Who is the audience of this piece?
-5. When was the piece created?
-6. What time period/era does the piece's topic(s) cover?
-7. Why do you think the piece was created?
-8. What materials/tools did the artist use to create this piece?
-9. How was the piece made?
+4. Who is the audience of these pieces?
+5. When was the pieces created?
+6. What time period/era does the pieces' topic(s) cover?
+7. Why do you think the pieces was created?
+8. What materials/tools did the artist use to create these pieces?
+9. How were the pieces made?
 10. What inferences can you make about the artist's values and assumptions?
-11. What does this piece tell you about the artist?
+11. What do the pieces tell you about the artist?
 12. What are some keywords you would use to describe this piece?
-13. What geographic references does this piece make?
-14. Who are the subject(s) of the piece?
-15. How does the piece's title/subjects/themes relate to the context of the illustration?
+13. What geographic references do these pieces make?
+14. Who are the subject(s) of the pieces?
+15. How does the pieces' title/subjects/themes relate to the context of the illustrations?

-POSE QUESTIONS What questions do you have for the artist that are left unanswered by the piece?
-2. What questions do you have about the piece's topics?
-3. What questions do you have about the piece's medium and/or its creation process?
-CONTEXTUALIZE What evidence in the piece verifies the inferences you have made?
-What evidence from other sources verifies the inferences you have made about the piece?
-3. Where can you look to find answers to some of your questions about the piece?
-4. Where can you find more information about the topic(s) in the piece?
-NOTES NOTES Describe how you will use information from this item to inspire new art and/or make a derivative piece:
+1. What questions do you have for the artist that are left unanswered by these pieces?
+2. What questions do you have about the pieces' topics?
+3. What questions do you have about the pieces' medium and/or their creation process?
+CONTEXTUALIZE 1.
+What evidence in the pieces verifies the inferences you have made?
+2. What evidence from other sources verifies the inferences you have made about the pieces?
+3. Where can you look to find answers to some of your questions about the pieces?

+4. Where can you find more information about the topic(s) in the pieces?